pfenninglab/Parkinsons_GittisCollab/README.md

 ### xlsxwriter
 ### scipy

-For R, these packages are needed:
+For R, these packages are needed (I ran this on R 3.6):
 ### kernlab
 ### ggplot2